cameronmalloy/cameronmalloy_pelican/content/articles/ba_sentiment.md

 ![img not found]({static}/assets/ba_sentiment_assets/confusion_matrix_lstm_conv.png){.wp-image-105}
 </figure>

-We can see that neutral tweets are not the strong suit, but the classifier is quite good at predicting positive and negative tweets.
+We can see that neutral tweets aren't the model's strength, but the classifier is quite good at predicting positive and negative tweets.
 This is likely due to the lack of neutral tweets.
 However, with a large enough sample size, the proportion of positive and negative tweets will likely approach the true result, and perturbations will be minimized.
 False positives and negatives are mostly due to sarcasm and tweets that require context.

 ## Sentiment